zdavison/DIT.OOP1/Week6/OOP1LabTest/instructions.md

 - The remaining **20%** is awarded for code cleanliness and best practice.
 - Attempt marks will be awarded for code you write that does not make a test pass, but is on the *right track*.

 You will need to create classes and write methods to make these unit tests pass.
 The methods must be named as described in the **unit test**.
+Be sure to note the method **types** (eg: class or instance).

 Initially, the unit tests will **not compile** because they depend on classes you must create.